Prostate Cancer

 Symptoms of Prostate Cancer

-In early stages, prostate cancer often causes no noticeable symptoms.
-As it grows, the following signs may appear:
+In early stages, prostate cancer symptoms are often not noticeable.
+As the disease progresses, the following signs may appear:

 - Frequent urination, especially at night